Skip to content

 What Is AI-Native WordPress Development?
 A 2026 Guide

 After 12 years of building WordPress sites, I can tell you this is the biggest shift I have seen.
 Bigger than the block editor.
 Bigger than Full Site Editing.
-WordPress 7.0 launches April 9, 2026.
+WordPress 7.0 is expected in mid-2026.
 It makes AI-native development possible at the platform level for the first time.
 And most agencies still don’t know how to do it.

 Here is what it means, why it matters, and how it works.